 It all comes down to chemistry, of course.
 According to amazingribs.com, the main players in the interaction are myoglobin, nitric oxide, and carbon monoxide.
 Myoglobin, in a nutshell, is the protein that gives meat its red color; it’s also much of the “juice” inside a nicely cooked piece of meat (this is why the grayer a piece of meat is, the less juicy it is).
 Smoke contains many chemical compounds, and they all play on meat differently.
 Nitric oxide and carbon monoxide are two of those compounds, and thanks to the prolonged exposure to the meat’s surface, the chemicals penetrate the meat and “fix” the myoglobin’s red color.
 In reality, the smoke isn’t turning the meat red; it’s preventing it from turning brown!

 As another aside, this proves that you don’t actually need smoke to make a smoke ring, you just need to coat meat in curing salt and let it cook low and slow in a regular oven.
-Oh, well.
+But don't worry, we're sure that none of America's best barbecue chains are taking the easy way out.